 A Director or Officer is not entitled to rely on the information set forth above if he or she has knowledge concerning the matter in question that makes reliance otherwise unwarranted.

-6. Shareholder Agreement Governs.
-This Shareholder Agreement shall govern the internal affairs of the Company to the extent it is consistent with the Act and the Articles of Incorporation.
+Shareholder Agreement Governs.
+This Shareholder Agreement shall govern the internal affairs of the Company to the extent it is consistent with the Act and the Articles.
 Nothing contained in this Agreement shall prevent the imposition by contract of greater voting, notice, or other requirements than those set forth in this Agreement.

-7. Pronouns.
+Pronouns.
 Whenever in this Agreement words, including pronouns, are used in the masculine, they shall be read in the feminine or neuter whenever they would so apply, and vice versa, and words in this Agreement that are singular shall be read as plural whenever the latter would apply and vice versa.